ullenius/webshop/README.md

-## Webshop in Spring Boot
+## Web shop

+Simple web shop for Spring exam project.

+### Features

-Simple web shop done in Spring Boot.
-Users can register and log in.
-Add items to the shopping cart and place orders.
-Administrators can view orders and mark them as dispatched.
+1. Users can register and log in.
+1. Add items to the shopping cart and place orders.
+1. Administrators can view orders and mark them as dispatched.

-Admin features are also available as a REST API.
+1. Admin features are also available as a REST API.

 ## Technologies used